5 Best Pillows for Upper Back Pain

 Finding the best pillows for upper back pain starts with understanding how poor support affects your sleep posture.
 When the head and shoulders aren’t properly aligned, tension can build between the shoulder blades, leading to stiffness and discomfort.

-In this article, we’ll take a closer look at the top pillows for upper back pain, designed to improve alignment and reduce strain across the shoulders and upper spine—helping you sleep more comfortably and wake up with less tension.
+Whether you’re a desk worker dealing with tech neck or a side sleeper with broad shoulders, we’ll take a close look at the top supportive pillows to help with alignment and reduce strain across the shoulders and upper spine so that you can sleep more comfortably and wake up with less tension.

 What Type of Pillow Is Best for Upper Back Pain?